coupdair/redpitaya-epics/README.md

 Same story as with EPICS Base, but it has only been tested with asynDriver 4.26 and 4.31.

 ## Deployment
-It takes quite some time to build EPICS Base and asynDriver on RedPitaya (and hour and 20 minutes for base) so I suggest you cross-compile the two.
+It takes quite some time to build EPICS Base and asynDriver on RedPitaya (an hour and 20 minutes for base) so I suggest you cross-compile the two.
+But, you may find compilation on RedPitaya itself in [embedding compilation](#embedding-compilation) section (it's better to do it on USB drive, rather than uSD).

 ### Prerequisites
 First you'll need build toolchain binaries for target architecture.
 RedPitaya is using Linaro's linux-arm-gnueabihf build toolchain so that's what you should get.
 I got mine from here: https://releases.linaro.org/components/toolchain/binaries/6.3-2017.02/arm-linux-gnueabihf/.
 Simply extract it to <arm\_compiler\_dir> and that's it.